 Course title Introduction to Dr. B. R. Ambedkar Category Elective Course.
 Existing course with revision.
 40 % percentage revision.
-Course code MALCSE518 Semester II (Jan-April 2025) Number of credits 5 Maximum intake 30 Day/Time Tuesday 2pm-4; Thursday 11-1 Name of the teacher/s K. Satyanarayana Course description Dr. B.R.
+Course code MALCSE518 Semester II (Jan-April 2025) Number of credits 5 Maximum intake 30 Day/Time Monday 11-1; Tuesday 2-4 Name of the teacher/s K. Satyanarayana Course description Dr. B.R.
 Ambedkar (1891-1956), scholar, political activist and constitutionalist, is one of the most influential Indian thinkers in the world today.
 His major works including his speeches, letters and memoranda provide an alternative vision of modern India.
 This course will be an introduction to Ambedkar's seminal ideas on the making of modern India based on some of his writings.
 Course delivery Lecture cum Seminar Mode.
 Class Presentations by course participants Evaluation scheme 1.
 Internal Assignments (40%) 2.
 Final Examination/Paper (60%) Attendance is compulsory.
 Students are expected to initiate discussion on one of the assigned readings by highlighting key questions and issues.
-Reading list Dr. BabasahebAmbedkar.
+Reading list Selections/excerpts from the following books will be studied: Dr. BabasahebAmbedkar.
 Writings and Speeches Vol.1-18.
 Bombay: Education Department, Government of Maharashtra, 1989 - Valerian Rodrigues (ed).
 The Essential Writings of B.R.Ambedkar.
 New Delhi: OUP, 2002.
 SukhadeoThorat and Narender Kumar (ed).
 B.R.
 Ambedkar: Perspectives on Social Exclusion and Inclusive Policies.
 New Delhi: OUP, 2008.
 Bhagwan Das (ed).
 Thus Spoke Ambedkarvol.
 1: A Stake in the Nation.
 New Delhi: Navayana, 2010.
 Vasant AbajiDahake (ed).
 Dr. BabasahebAmbedkar (Dr. Ambedkar through photographs).
 Mumbai: LokvangmayGriha, 2007 This list of reading is indicative rather than exhaustive.
 The course Instructor may add a number of new readings from journals and other published work.

 Course title Introduction To Human Rights

-Category
+Category Elective Course.
+Existing course

 Course code MALCSE563

 Semester II (January-May 2025)

 Number of 5

 credits

 Maximum 30

 intake

 Day/Time Tuesday 11-1 and Thursday 2-4

 Name of the Dr. Venkatesh Vaditya

 teacher/s